gracile-web/website/src/content/docs/00-learn/README.md

 # Learn

-All you need to get started with your new web project.
+All you need to set up your new web project, leverage Gracile APIs and finally deploy it.